 Credit for non-academic learning enables students with previous experience in a subject matter through a non-academic training program to receive credit.
 The Division Dean of Chair evaluate the documentation provided by the student which demonstrates competency in the subject.
 Credit shall be counted as hours earned only and shall not be considered in determining the grade point average.
 No more than ten (10) semester hours may be earned in this way.
 A fee of $25 per credit hour is assessed for each credit hour awarded.
 Students may not receive credit for experience during the semester of the student’s graduation.

 Any changes of name (resulting from marriage or court action), address, or phone information must be promptly reported to the college.
-Updated address and phone information may be submitted via STARS Online or in the Office of Advising and Counseling.
+Address and phone information may be updated via STARS Online or in the Office of Advising.
 Name changes require appropriate legal documentation.
 Failure to report a change in this information may result in cancellation of registration or financial aid.

-During the first week of classes, students may add new courses to their schedule by processing a drop/add form in the Office of Advising and Counseling.
+During the first week of classes, students may add new courses to their schedule by processing a drop/add form in the Office of Advising.
 If the class has already met, a Dean’s approval is required.

-- Students who desire to withdraw from one or more of their courses should obtain a drop/add form from the Office of Advising and Counseling, complete it and return it to the Office for processing.
+- Students who desire to withdraw from one or more of their courses should obtain a drop/add form from the Office of Advising, complete it and return it to the Office for processing.
 Please note that withdrawing a course does not guarantee a refund of tuition and fees.

 - Students who withdraw from one or more courses after the 15th day of a semester must obtain the signature of the course instructor(s) on the drop/add form.

 - Before 5 p.m. of the 6th Friday of a semester, students may withdraw from one or more courses or from all courses and no grade will be entered on their official permanent record.